rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 [spring-boot-interceptor](https://www.geeksforgeeks.org/spring-boot-interceptor/)

 ---
-## Q. How do you prevent concurrency issue in multithreading java?
+## 113. How do you prevent concurrency issue in multithreading java?
 Concurrency issues in multithreaded Java applications arise when multiple threads access and modify shared resources simultaneously, leading to unexpected and erroneous outcomes.
 To prevent these issues, several techniques can be employed:

 ### Synchronization: